Kudasaiiku/Kudasaiiku/README.md

 🏆 First place winner at IT Planet international competition with "MosVozmozhnosti" project in Unlimited Possibilities: Interaction category.

-🛠️ Successfully demonstrated skills at WorldSkills with a 74% score and obtained a digital skills passport.
+🛠️ Successfully demonstrated skills at WorldSkills exam with a 74% score and obtained a digital skills passport.

 🔗 Explore my projects pinned below or visit my repositories for examples of my work!